ekohe/wulin_master/README.md

 ```

-You can add this js file anywhere in the application, but we recommend to put it in `app/assets/javascripts/actions` folder
+You can add this js file anywhere in the application, but we recommend to put it in the `app/assets/javascripts/actions` folder

 That's all, you have set up a simple print action.

-In addition, you can call `load_default_actions` method to add default toolbar items of WulinMaster, they are 'Create', 'Delete', 'Edit', 'Audit', 'Import' and 'Export'(if you have installed **WulinAudit**, **WulinImport** and **WulinAudit** gem).
+In addition, you can call the `load_default_actions` method to add the default toolbar items of WulinMaster.
+The toolbar items are 'Create', 'Delete', 'Edit', 'Audit', 'Import' and 'Export'(if you have installed **WulinAudit**, **WulinImport** and **WulinAudit** gem).

-Also, if you want to extend WulinMaster gem or to create your own gem which include some new actions and you want to make them to be default actions, you can call the API method `add_default_action` like:
+Also, if you want to extend the WulinMaster gem or to create your own gems which include new actions and you want to make them to be default actions, you can call the API method `add_default_action`:

 ```ruby
 # param1         : :import - action name